Experian and CreditMatch logo

 1% cash back on all other purchases

-1% cash back on eligible gas and grocery purchases as well as mobile phone, internet, cable and satellite TV services; terms apply
+1% cash back on eligible gas, grocery purchases and mobile phone service, internet, cable and satellite TV services; terms apply

 Bank of America® Customized Cash Rewards credit card

-3% cash back in the category of your choice (now with expanded categories); 2% back at grocery stores and wholesale clubs (up to $2,500 spent each quarter in 3% and 2% categories)
+3% cash back in the category of your choice; automatic 2% back at grocery stores and wholesale clubs (up to $2,500 spent each quarter in 3% and 2% categories)

 1% back on all other purchases